gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ✅ Setup hadolint locally for linting the docker file
 - ✅ Integrate hadolint into the pipeline
+- ✅ Setup container structure tests executable locally

+## Pomodoro 27

-- 🚧 Setup container structure tests
+- 🚧 Continue fleshing out the container structure tests
+- ⚠ Integrate container structure tests into the pipeline
+- ⚠ Setup the local environment for inspec tests